hantsy/quarkus-sandbox/docs/jakarta-data.md

 }
 ```

-Create two `Repository` classes for the `@Entity` classes respectively.
+Next, create two `Repository` classes for these `@Entity` classes respectively.
 The Repository interfaces extend from the Jakarta Data `CrudRepository`.

 ```java
 @Repository